sieste/specs-verification-git/README.md

 ### Changelog

+* 2014-08-27: added p-value of paired one-sided t-test as a return value to `ScoreDiff` functions
 * 2014-08-25: added bootstrapping option to `GaussCrpsDecomposition` and `BrierScoreDecomposition` functions
 * 2014-08-19: implemented and documented `ClimEns` function to construct climatological ensembles from a vector of observations
 * 2014-08-19: implemented and documented CRPSS and Ignorance skill score for dressed ensembles, Fair Brier Skill score, Fair CRPSS, Fair RPSS, and Gaussian CRPSS